nelsonjingusc/predictoriq-demo/README.md

 # PredictorIQ Demo

+>**⚠️ Frontend Demonstration - Mock Data Enabled**
+>
+> This is a **frontend UI showcase** with realistic sample data enabled by default.
+You can explore the complete product interface without needing a backend server.

 This repository contains the public demo dashboard and docs for **PredictorIQ**, a prediction market intelligence and agent infrastructure project.

 ## What's in This Repo